mandar1jn/portfolio/src/pages/posts/dissecting-the-skylanders-portal-part4.md

     Block 0x3E:  0x00 0x00 0x00 0x00 0x00 0x00 0x00 0x00 0x00 0x00 0x00 0x00 0x00 0x00 0x00 0x00 0x00
     Block 0x3F:  0x00 0x00 0x00 0x00 0x00 0x00 0x7F 0x0F 0x08 0x69 0x00 0x00 0x00 0x00 0x00 0x00 0x00

-The first thing I wondered was how the game recongises which character you put on the portal.
-So, I made a back up of my Skylanders Trap Team disc and I looked at it's file system in dolphin.
+The first thing I wondered was how the game recognizes which character you put on the portal.
+So, I made a backup of my Skylanders Trap Team disc and I looked at its file system in dolphin.
 Happily, the data partition contains a handy folder called characters with files in the format "NUMBER_NAME.\*".
 For example, the file for Cynder is "032_cynder.\*".
 My assumption was that the number was some kind of ID stored on the character.
 Sure enough, there it was in block 0x01: 0x20.
 The hexadecimal representation of 32.
 To verify my findings, I started looking for the Head Rush files.
 After some looking, I found it, "455_Earth_Rampage.\*".
-As you might notice from the number, it's higher then the 255 limit of a byte.
+As you might notice from the number, it's higher than the 255 limit of a byte.
 So, let's look at the bytes around the initial ID byte.
 For Head Rush, the first two bytes of sector 0x01 are 0xC7 and 0x01.
 These two added together won't form 455, but if we assume that they are in little endian, they form 0x01C7 in big endian.
 And sure enough, we have our 455.

 In short, the figure ID is stored in sector 0x01 as the first two bytes.
 The format for these bytes is little endian.

 As I mentioned, my figure was a Series 2 Cynder.
-However, there were no other cynder files to be found.
-This means figures likely store a seperate variant ID or something like this.
+However, there were no other Cynder files to be found.
+This means figures likely store a separate variant ID or something like this.
 This is something that I'll have to look into.

 ## Conclusion
 For now, that will be it for this article.
 As I'm getting closer and closer to dissecting the portal and the figures, it gets more and more interesting.
 I'm really looking forward to diving deeper into these figures.
-As always, the code can be found on [github](https://github.com/mandar1jn/SkylandersEditor).
+As always, the code can be found on [GitHub](https://github.com/mandar1jn/SkylandersEditor).